estanley16/SimBA/README.md

 │   ├── model_3d.py
 │   └── xai_3d.py
 ```
+Example shell script for running our model pipeline in `example_model_pipeline.sh`.

 ### Citation
 If you find the SimBA 🦁 framework, code, or paper useful to your research, please cite us!